Step One: Prepare Yourself

 Business Casual accepts khakis, trousers, collared shirts (men) without tie.
 Women may wear blouses or knit tops.

 Grooming: For men, clean shaven is best.
 Women should not wear heavy makeup.
 Never wear cologne or other scents.
 Avoid too much jewelry or other distracting accessories.
 Tattoos should be hidden.

 Concerned about finding professional clothing?
 Did you know that the Career Center offers FREE professional clothing to current students?
 Click here for more information!

-Step Two: Prepare Your Responses
+Step Three: Prepare Your Responses

 Think about how you want to express yourself.
 What are your key strengths?
 Skills?
 What experiences have you had that you can use as examples to show what you can bring to the job?

 Most interviewers will be interested in three things:

 - What you’ve done that they can use (transferable skills)